sakimasaoka/chat-space2/README.md

 ### Association
 - has_many :users_groups
 - has_many :messages
-- has_many :users,  through:  users_groups
+- has_many :users,  through:  :users_groups

 ## messagesテーブル